CrucibleSDS/k8s-geddes/README.md

   - With 100 mCPU, the startup time is about 350 seconds.
   - In order to reduce startup costs, future releases may want to employ custom builds of images, as opposed to the current environment-agnostic image, perhaps utilizing the [Geddes registry](https://geddes-registry.rcac.purdue.edu/).
 - Because of limited resource quotas, all deployments are set to `Recreate`.
 This may lead to downtime during `apply` of new releases.
-- This project requires access to an S3 bucket.
-Currently an external bucket is being used, pending provisioning from Geddes.